Hypogeic acid

-Hypogeic acid is a monounsaturated fatty acid of the Omega-9 group.
-Its chemical formula is C16H30O2, and its delta notation is 16:1Δ7t.
-The acid is composed of 16 carbon atoms, with one double bond in position 7=8 in trans-configuration.
+Hypogeic acid is a monounsaturated fatty acid of the omega-9 group.
+Its chemical formula is C16H30O2, and its delta notation is 16:1Δ7c.
+The acid is composed of 16 carbon atoms, with one double bond in position 7=8 in cis-configuration.
 The compound has the structural formula CH_{3}-(CH_{2})_{7}-CH=CH-(CH_{2})_{5}-COOH.

 Hypogeic acid is found in Monascus purpureus and Arachis hypogaea.
 The compound can also be isolated from autotrophic bacterial cultures associated with the accumulation of sulfate in biofilters.

 Discovery

-The acid was initially found by Gössmann and Scheven in 1854–1855, together with palmitic and arachidic acid in earth-nut oil that was used as a substitute for olive oil.
+The acid was initially found by Gössmann and Scheven in 1854–1855, together with palmitic and arachidic acids in earth-nut oil that was used as a substitute for olive oil.

 Physical properties

 Hypogeic acid is soluble in alcohol and forms colorless needle-like crystals.